 The Wisconsin Community Tree Management Institute was developed to assist in the training of personnel in communities without a professional forester on staff.
 Oshkosh's professional forester helped develop the syllabus for this program a number of years ago and has served as an instructor.
 Oshkosh also has six other individuals on City staff who are International Society of Arboriculture (ISA) Certified Arborists which requires ongoing training.

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 The City of Oshkosh actively educates the community about the dangers to songbirds posed by free-roaming cats.
-The Sustainable Oshkosh webpage has further information outlined on this subject.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.